-A translation glossary is a collection of the key terms in your source language that you need to make sure they are translated accurately and consistently in every case.
-On the other hand, if you don’t want to translate those terms (for example, Apple may prefer to leave the words “iPhone” and “iTunes” untranslated), the glossary will specify that they remain untranslated.
+A translation glossary is a collection of the key terms in your source language that must be translated accurately and consistently.
+The glossary can also specify terms that should remain untranslated (e.g. Apple may prefer to leave the words “iPhone” and “iTunes”).

 A good glossary eliminates ambiguity and serves as a guide to translators on how to manage key terminology.